gokul704/HRMS-backend/DEPLOYMENT_COMPLETE.md

-# 🚀 HRMS Backend - Deployment Complete!
+# 🚀 StaffIQ Backend - Deployment Complete!

 ## ✅ Deployment Status: SUCCESS

-Your HRMS application has been successfully deployed and is ready for production use.
+Your StaffIQ application has been successfully deployed and is ready for production use.

 ## 📊 Current Status